 4. Several articles in the summer 2016 issues of "XC World Digest", the newsletter of American Cross Country Skiers.
 These newsletters regularly provide useful essays on endurance sports, obviously focused on cross country skiing.

-Now that my kayaking and orienteering seasons are drawing to a close, I will try to be better about freshening up the site.
+Now that my kayaking and orienteering seasons are over I will try to be better about freshening up the site.
 In the meantime, please let me know if you have any questions, stories, or complaints.

 WHAT'S ON THE SITE

 For those of you who are new to the site, here is an overview of the six sections

 -- My reflections on growing older as I compete in various sports.

 2) Data Analysis

 -- A page devoted to an examination of the data contained on the sports pages of this site.
 You'll find an Introduction to the Data

 .
 At the bottom of the page you can access an article on Female Competitors in 2009 National Championships

 and an article on Competitors over 70 in 2009 National Championships